rsghotra/JumpTrading/README.md

 # JumpTrading
-Order Matching Engine: Linked List based OrderBook implementation.
+Order Matching Engine: Linked List and Set based OrderMatching implementation.
+Price-Time priority Engine.

+DESCRIPTION: Please read Order_Matcher_Description.pdf for detail of implementation.

 #How to Build
 Pre-requisite: g++ 9 or above and CMake 2.8 or above.